 Benefits of Using Electronic Signatures

-• Security: Many e-signatures use encryption and authentication, making them safer than paper signatures that can be forged.
+- Security: Many e-signatures use encryption and authentication, making them safer than paper signatures that can be forged.

-What's the Difference Between Electronic and Digital Signatures?
+What Is the Difference Between Electronic and Digital Signatures?

-On the other hand, digital signatures use advanced tech called PKI (Public Key Infrastructure) and encryption to verify your identity.
+On the other hand, digital signatures use advanced technology called PKI (Public Key Infrastructure) and encryption to verify your identity.
 This keeps the document secure and ensures no one can tamper with it.
 So, while electronic signatures are easier, digital signatures offer stronger protection and authenticity.

 Are Electronic Signatures Legally Binding?